RupaChandram/Namaste-React/notes.md

 * To create local state vaiable, we use useState.
 * Returns an array and first element would be your variable name.
 * import from react library with named export.
 * React can't keep tracking of each variable.
-React will track the state variables then react will destroy existing one automatically rerender the component with the help of reconcilliation.
+React will track the state variables then react will destroy existing one automatically rerender the component with the help of reconcilliation (diffing algorithm).
+It means When you creating the variable using useState, React watches this variable or keeps a track of that variable and whenever you changes the variable then component rerenders.
 * There is one way data binding in react not two way like angular so we need useState.
 * Good for optimization